chamnan2020/clahub/README.md

 Legal disclaimer
 ----------------
-I am not a lawyer, and none of the CLAhub documentation, functionality, or other communication constitutes legal advice.
+None of the CLAhub documentation, functionality, or other communication constitutes legal advice.
 Consult your lawyer about contributor agreements for your project.